-The Nanoleaf Aurora is something a little different: a set of connected, Wi-Fi enabled wall-mounted light panels that can be used to set a variety of different patterns and sequences.
+The Nanoleaf Light Panels are something a little different: a set of connected, Wi-Fi enabled wall-mounted light panels that can be used to set a variety of different patterns and sequences.

 The accompanying app allows you to set the colour of each of the panels independently (available in starter sets of four, nine, or 15), or set all the panels to cycle through a colour palette, using one of a few different flow patterns.
 You can also vary brightness and speed - right up to an epilepsy-threatening max.

 Creative types can create their own palettes and effects to save to the system, while the less inspired can use the pre-installed selection, or download a few more within Nanoleaf's app.
 There's also IFTTT and Alexa support so you can control the Aurora with your voice, use it as a light alarm, or set it to respond to various triggers.

 Assembling the panels is astonishingly easy - they just click together, and you can expand the nine in the starter kit with three-panel expansion packs.
 They attach to the wall with double-sided scotch tape, included in the pack, so feel very sturdy when attached but shouldn't take too much work to take off the wall and move around.

-The networking side of things is a little less reliable though - our Aurora has dropped from our Wi-Fi network a few times already, and occasionally refused to re-connect.
-We're hoping this aspect of the product improves, because when the Aurora works it's one of the most stylish smart lights around.
+The networking side of things is a little less reliable though - our panels have dropped from our Wi-Fi network a few times already, and occasionally refused to re-connect.
+We're hoping this aspect of the product improves, because when the set works it's one of the most stylish smart lights around.